 You’d think when you build a new studio you’d learn from the past, making extra sure not to repeat mistakes.
 Unfortunately Recycle didn’t learn their lesson.
-The South End studio is an an improvement on their Boston Common location which is good news to the ears.
+The Recycle studio in South End is an improvement on their Boston Common location which is good news to the ears.
 But some of the things we’d hoped they address still remain present: no lockers, poor acoustics, low quality sound system and old bikes.
 What a shame; a little neighborhood spot on one of the best streets in Boston had so much potential.

 Recycle’s signature Reboot Ride was more choreographed than an MTV music video circa 2000 (the good ol’ TRL days).
 While the workout was good for a sweat, the routine lacked general flow and ease of transition between songs making for a jerky ride.
 Overall, class maintained an unenthusiastic ebb and flow, and we left feeling uninspired and with only a slight glisten of sweat on our foreheads.